GGP1/kure/README.md

 > Under the hood, Kure uses *[protocol buffers](https://developers.google.com/protocol-buffers/docs/overview)* (proto 3) for serializing and structuring data.

 Names are **case insensitive**, every name's Unicode letter is mapped to its lower case, meaning that "Sample" and "saMple" both will be interpreted as "sample".
-Spaces within folders and objects names are **allowed**, however, some commands and flags will require the string to be enclosed by double quotes.
+Spaces within folders and objects names are **allowed**, however, some commands and flags will require the name to be enclosed by double quotes.

 ### Secret generation

-[Atoll](https://www.github.com/GGP1/atoll) library is used for generating cryptographically secure secrets with a high level of randomness (check the repository documentation for further information).
+[Atoll](https://www.github.com/GGP1/atoll) library is used for generating cryptographically secure secrets (check the repository documentation for further information).

 ### Master password